mindspore-ai/mindinsight/mindinsight/mindconverter/README.md

 ## Requirements

-For users converting PyTorch model script to MindSpore, there is no need to install other third party package.

-For users converting TensorFlow model script to MindSpore, in addition to install the TensorFlow can satisfy the pb model loading, inference and training, users also need to pip install the following third party package:
+For users using MindConverter, in addition to install the TensorFlow can satisfy the pb model loading, inference and training, users also need to pip install the following third party package (tf2onnx is not required for users that convert PyTorch model definition script to MindSpore):

 ```text
 onnx>=1.8.0